 He has performed in groups comprised of leading musicians from France, Finland and Italy, and a fantastic trio emerging from the hothouse of the New York jazz scene featuring Joseph Lepore and Nasheet Waits which has packed out Dizzy’s at Lincoln Centre.
 All About Jazz’s John Corroto describes the “amazing communication between [the] players.
 Today, cutting-edge jazz trios require interaction between players and expect both drummer and bassist to be more than just disciples.
 Trio leaders such as Jason Moran, John Escreet, Matthew Shipp all write and perform their music as a three-way conversation.
 Add to that list, London-based pianist Jonathan Gee.
 Gee negotiates the track as if he is taking shorthand — hopping, skipping and jumping as he accelerates across the melody.”
 Mike Hobart, writing in the FT about Jonathan’s duo with the incomparable Mike Westbrook comments: “Then came the duet, it was something special.
 The two pianists swapped dissonance, embellished each other’s trills and thumps, and supported each other’s fancies.
 Westbrook rolled, Gee decorated with sensitivity, vigour and a gravelly voice.”

-Jonathan has a singing album due out very soon, and a Beatles reimagined album with Gaetano Partipilo to be released by Motonokai.
+Jonathan has a singing album due out very soon.
+His Beatles Reimagined album with Gaetano Partipilo was released in December 2020.

 For a full biog, click here.